Two-day Consultative Workshop On Salt Mining Concludes - UrduPoint

 Two-day Consultative Workshop On Salt Mining Concludes

-The workshop was organized by National Productivity Organization (NPO) in collaboration with Asian Productivity Organization (APO) and Salt Manufacturing Association of Pakistan (SMAP), said a press release.

-The workshop aimed at to sensitize participants regarding modern productive mining, processing, branding, and export of premium salt products.
+The workshop sought to equip participants with knowledge on modern mining techniques, processing methods, branding strategies, and export procedures for premium salt products.

-Additional Secretary Ministry of Industries and Production Asad Salam Mahni appreciated the participants and organizers for making the workshop successful.

-“It is encouraging to see such a diverse representation and meaningful engagement on a topic of national significance,” he remarked.
+Additional Secretary of Ministry of Industries& Productive Division Asad Salam Mahni talking on the occasion said it is encouraging to see such a diverse representation and meaningful engagement on a topic of national significance.

-The Additional Secretary reaffirmed the ministry’s commitment to supporting industry stakeholders in enhancing their productivity and global competitiveness.

-“It is our collective responsibility to unlock the full potential of Pakistan’s salt and mining sector,” he emphasized.
+"It is our collective responsibility to unlock the full potential of Pakistan’s salt and mining sector,” he stated.

+He reaffirmed the ministry’s commitment to supporting industry stakeholders in enhancing their productivity and global competitiveness.

+He extended heartfelt gratitude to all participants and organizers for making the workshop successful.

 Ismail Suttar, Founder Chairman SMAP, emphasized the importance of such initiatives for the local mining community.

-"This workshop is exactly what our minerals sector needs.
-We are working day and night to uplift mine sector, improve extraction methods, and convert our rich mineral resources into value-added products for higher export potential," he shared proudly.
+"This workshop is exactly what our minerals sector needs and we are working day and night to uplift mine sector, improve extraction methods, and convert our rich mineral resources into value-added products for higher export potential," he added.

-The workshop was attended by almost 50-60 participants related to salt and mining sector.

-The workshop concluded with a call to action for all participants to share their learnings and insights within their networks, creating a multiplier effect that would benefit the broader industry.

 Recent Stories